Staking and Synchronizing

 When an update is ready, you will be asked to downloads the windows updater.
 Then you navigate to the Mac application and “Show Package contents”.
 Run WineSkin inside of it.
 Then have WineSkin run the installer you just downloaded.
 It will update normally.
 Then it may tell you that no “new executables” were found.
 You can ignore that message as your software is now up to date.

 Is there any way to get around downloading the entire Blockchain through the client?

 Yes!
 Check out bitbay.market/downloads and find the “bootstrap” blockchain download.
 Note: this doesn’t work for Mac users however you can contact us for a prebuilt package that will save you time synchronizing.

 How is the market moderated?

 There is only one ‘default’ marketplace called “BitBay”.
 Everyone by default becomes a member to this market when they install the Client.
-This market will be kept clean of any illegal activity like selling drugs.
+This market will be kept clean of any illegal activity like selling drugs to the best of the abilities of volunteer mods and users.
 Remember just like the internet, this is a protocol with a user interface.
 We also do not escrow transactions.
 This means you must be familiar with the laws pertaining to the contracts you create, the exact same way you would do so with any contract you make on paper.

 If you want to create a private market, by all means, create as many as you want.
 If you create a private market called “Bob’s market” then you probably run the risk of it not being so private as anyone else who creates “Bob’s market” will also be on that market and can post items on it.
 Yet if you create a market called “Kskg89f6wDKGU7s9hjs&DKBF78sgjn” the odds are that no one else will know that market exists unless you tell them it exists.